Posted by Bulk Nutrients in Plant Based

-Now the vegan diet has gone from a niche community to a mainstream, viable lifestyle, the quality and availability of vegan-friendly high-performance nutritional supplements has increased to meet demand.
+Now the vegan diet has gone from a niche community to a mainstream, viable lifestyle, the quality and availability of vegan-friendly high-performance nutritional supplements have increased to meet demand.

-No matter the motivation, everyone could benefit from adding more whole, unprocessed fruits and vegetables to their diet and enuring their meals are well balanced.
-But vegans in particular should ensure they’re eating a proportional diet with plenty of vegetables, grains, beans, lentils, nuts and seeds.
+No matter the motivation, everyone could benefit from adding more whole, unprocessed fruits and vegetables to their diet and ensuring their meals are well balanced.
+But vegans, in particular, should ensure they’re eating a proportional diet with plenty of vegetables, grains, beans, lentils, nuts and seeds.

 “If you aren't physically active, you need about 0.9 grams of protein for every kilogram you weigh.
 If you exercise regularly, you need between 1.3 and 1.8 grams of protein per kilogram of body weight.
 (If you do heavy strength training opt for the upper end of the protein range.),” she said.